aaronbloomfield/pdr/tutorials/05-make/index.md

 | CFLAGS | Options provided to the C compiler |
 | AS | Program for compiling assembly code; this will be needed in lab 8 |

-In the pizza Makefile, the first macro in the file is:
+In the pizza Makefile, the first variable in the file is:

 ```
 CXX=clang++ $(CXXFLAGS)
 ```

-This line defines the C++ compiler to be clang++.
-It also specifies to put any clang++ flags after the compiler command -- so if we defined the flags to be '-Wall', then each compilation by clang++ would include that option.
+This line defines the C++ compiler to be 'clang++'.
+It also specifies to put any clang++ flags after the compiler command -- so if we defined the flags to be '-Wall', then each compilation by `$(CXX)` would include that option.
 We don't define CXXFLAGS in that file, but it's a good idea to put CXXFLAGS there, so that if we do add a CXXFLAGS variable, we won't have to make any other changes.

-To use a macro, surround it by $ and parentheses.
-For example, `$(CXX) project.cpp` would substitute the value of the `CXX` macro and result in `clang++ project.cpp`.
+To use a variable, surround it by $ and parentheses.
+For example, `$(CXX) project.cpp` would substitute the value of the `CXX` variable and result in `clang++ project.cpp`.

 ### Rules ###